Today, one of the easiest ways to ship logs from a Kubernetes cluster is by using Fluent Bit.

 kubectl create -f https://raw.githubusercontent.com/fluent/fluent-bit-kubernetes-logging/master/fluent-bit-role-binding.yaml

-This will create a new namespace called logging and create the appropriate permissions for fluent bit to query the api server for metadata.
+This will create a new namespace called logging and the appropriate permissions for Fluent Bit to query the API server for metadata.

 kubectl create -f https://raw.githubusercontent.com/fluent/fluent-bit-kubernetes-logging/master/output/elasticsearch/fluent-bit-configmap.yaml

-This configmap is generic, which use a tail INPUT plugin, a kubernetes FILTER and es OUTPUT to elasticsearch, using the json PARSER for docker containers.
+This ConfigMap is generic; it uses a tail INPUT plugin, a kubernetes FILTER, and an es OUTPUT to Elasticsearch, using the json PARSER for Docker containers.

 How it works

-Fluent bit will tail those logs and tag them with kube.* and keep a marker its own local db, then after processing then, after collecting them, the kubernetes filter will match what was tagged with kube.* to enrich the logs and will try to use the docker parser which is type json.
-After enriching the logs and parsing them the OUTPUT plugin that match * (all logs collected) will ship them to elasticsearch.
+Fluent Bit tails those logs, tags them with kube.*, and keeps a marker in its own local DB.
+After collecting them, the kubernetes filter matches the kube.* tags to enrich the logs and uses the Docker parser of type json.
+After enriching and parsing, the OUTPUT plugin that matches * (all logs) ships them to Elasticsearch.

-In the configmap there are 2 environment variables:
+In the ConfigMap there are two environment variables:

 1. FLUENT_ELASTICSEARCH_HOST